Jimmie's Guide to handling the Common Cold, especially THE COUGH

 By the way, all these events are caused by your Mast Cells reacting to the virus invaders.
 Mast Cells are leukocytes that settle in various places in your physical form, particularly in locations that are in contact with the external environment (skin, intestines, and airways).
 They produce histamines and other pro-inflammatory hormones when reacting to viruses or other toxins.

-In any case, if you can manage to put up with all this drainage (and not take an OTC antihistamine), you might find that it will last only one day or less.
-When there is drainage and excessive nasal secretions, usually it's because potential invaders (viruses) are being expelled.
-On the other hand, if it gets too rough at bedtime, you could consider a well-placed antihistamine just before retiring.
-And sometimes the nasal runniness and the sneezing, like some other bodily processes, can get away from you.
-If the nasal saline treatments do not provide and hour or two of relief, it also might be time to shut it down with an antihistamine.
+In any case, if you can manage to put up with all this drainage (and not take an OTC antihistamine), you might find that this phase of the cold will last only one or two days.
+When there is drainage and excessive nasal secretions, this usually means your immune system is expelling potential invaders (viruses) - a positive thing.
+On the other hand, sometimes the nasal runniness and the sneezing, like some other bodily processes, can get away from you.
+If the nasal saline treatments do not provide and hour or two of relief, it also might be time to shut it down with an antihistamine, particularly before going to bed.

 The two main OTC antihistamines are chlorpheniramine maleate (Chlor-Trimeton) and diphenhydramine (Benedryl), which has the significant side effect of making you very drowsy.
 NOTE: These two antihistamines are "First Generation".
 They interact with the nervous system to cause drowsiness.
 The "Second Generation" antihistamines do not have this drowsiness effect, if you prefer - or need - to remain alert.
 These newer compounds are loratadine (Alavert and Claritin), cetirizine (Zyrtec), and fexofenadine (Allegra).

 I suspect that it would NOT be well to mix the two types.